 Chinese Water spinach is a long, leafy green vegetable with hollow stems that is grown in water or damp soil.
 It also goes by the name of “ong choy” in Cantonese or “kōng xīn cài” (空心菜) in Mandarin, which translates to ‘hollow heart vegetable”.
 It is commonly known as Kang Kung in Southeast Asia and you may see it on the menu with this name if you go to a good Malaysian restaurant.
 But, in our family, it’s known as the hollow veggie, a name given to it long ago by two young Chinese girls trying to order some good food at a restaurant without a lick of Chinese vocabulary under their belts (yah, that’s Sarah and Kaitlin!).

 Chinese Water Spinach is sold in large bunches at the market.
 In fact, the stalks can get as long as eighteen inches.
-When cooking, it’s cut into three to four-inch lengths and cooked with garlic or fermented bean curd or with belacan shrimp paste.
+When cooking these Chinese vegetables, they are cut into three to four-inch lengths and cooked with garlic or fermented bean curd or with belacan shrimp paste.
 Surprisingly, even the hollow stems are quite tender as long as the tougher lower 1-2 inches of the stalks are trimmed away.
 Recently, we saw young and tender water spinach in the market which is a delight to prepare and eat.
 Just give them a quick rinse as no trimming is needed since everything is tender and edible.

 We also recently learned that Chinese water spinach is considered an invasive and noxious weed in some parts of the country, but, for now, its cultivation and sale is still allowed.
 Just do you part to eat them and we won’t have a problem!
 We have a very early post on preparing Stir-Fried Water spinach but we’re due for another dish featuring this tasty vegetable soon, so stay tuned!